 Since 1160, year of the death of Ubaldo Baldassini, Gubbio commemorated his Bishop with a mystical procession through the streets of the city, bringing in an act of devotion, sticks of wax to the Basilica of Mount Ingino, resting place of the saint.

 After a few centuries, the sticks offered by the corporations of Arts and Crafts were replaced by three enormous wooden structures (5 meters x 300 kg) and the tradition has arrived intact to this day.
 The candles are wooden structures formed by two octagonal prisms, with a shape that resembles an hourglass.
-To the lower end of these artifacts is fastened a barrow, shaped like an “H”, which allows the transport to the shoulder, and at the top apex they are affixed the statues of the patron saints of the guilds: Ubaldo for bricklayers, St. Giorgio for merchants and Saint Antonio Abate for the farmers.
+To the lower end of these artifacts is fastened a barrow, shaped like an “H”, which allows the transport to the shoulder.
+At the top apex there are affixed the statues of the patron saints of the guilds: Ubaldo for bricklayers, St. Giorgio for merchants and Saint Antonio Abate for the farmers.

 At prologue of the race, the first Sunday in May, the Candles, guarded all year in the Basilica on top of Mount Ingino, are reported in the city to be re-assembled to the relative Saints figurines, for the upcoming Festival.